From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs: RQ2: Effectiveness of APR Techniques on Regression Bugs

-For example, in \textit{RegressionBug-95}, the correct fix involves adjusting a numeric constant: \textit{"IOUtils.\\getChars(nanos, 30 - (9 - nanoSize), buf);"} to \textit{"IOUtils.getChars(nanos, 29 - (9 - nanoSize), buf);"}.
+\firstrevision{\textbf{\textit{Bugs fixed by RepairLLaMA but not ChatGPT-4o (Conversation).}} RepairLLaMA is able to repair bugs that ChatGPT-4o (Conversation) fails to fix, as illustrated by \textit{RegressionBug-95} and \textit{RegressionBug-30}.} In \textit{RegressionBug-95}, the correct fix involves adjusting a numeric constant: \texttt{"IOUtils.getChars(nanos, 30 - (9 - nanoSize), buf);"} to \texttt{"IOUtils.getChars(nanos, 29 - (9 - nanoSize), buf);"}.
 This change precisely aligns the buffer offset with the expected location of the \textit{nanos} value in timestamps formatting.
-Although ChatGPT-4o (Conversation) effectively utilizes the failure message to exactly pinpoint the faulty location, it generates an overfitting patch: \textit{"IOUtils.getChars(nanos, buf.length, buf);"}.
+Although ChatGPT-4o (Conversation) effectively utilizes the failure message to exactly pinpoint the faulty location, it generates an overfitting patch: \texttt{"IOUtils.getChars(nanos, buf.length, buf);"}.
 This version only passes the test case when \textit{"nanoSize"} is \textit{9}, making it a coincidental success rather than a semantically correct fix.
-Another example is \textit{RegressionBug-30}, where ChatGPT-4o (Conversation) produces a plausible patch after five attempts and three rounds of interaction.
+In \textit{RegressionBug-30}, ChatGPT-4o (Conversation) produces a plausible patch after five attempts and three rounds of interaction.
 The final patch is unnecessarily complex and lacks the core corrective logic expected in the human-written fix.
 As a result, it introduces semantic divergence from the intended behavior, despite passing the test suite.